casper-network/docs/source/docs/casper/concepts/design/networking-protocol.md

 Unless noted otherwise, any structure encoded as MessagePack or bincode is serialized using the standard  [`serde`](https://serde.rs)-derived encoding.
 For `bytesrepr` serialization refer to the specific implementations in the `bytesrepr` crate.

-Any data types given from here on out are described using simplified [Rust](https://rust-lang.org) structure definitions.
+Any data types given from here on out are described using simplified [Rust](https://rust-lang.org/) structure definitions.

-## The `Message` type
+## The `Message` Type

 The following data types make up the networking protocol: